 I worked with her to create an artistic coffee table as a focal point for the room in the form of a long, decorative oval coffee table that resonated with her whole lodge experience.

 The decoration on the engraved steel top shows a satisfied brown bear ambling dreamily along the banks of a well-stocked salmon stream.

-Even the table frame’s Alaskan birch magazine rack has ribs shaped like salmon bones drying in the sun.
+I designed the decorative magazine rack with ribs shaped like salmon bones drying in the sun.

 "It felt like it belonged the minute I unpacked it and incorporated it into my lodge. "• Bear Trail Lodge Table "Working with Creative Fires Studio was a great experience!
 I was uncertain as to the type of piece I wanted, Jeff worked with me to create something that was perfect for my lodge.
 The coffee table was designed around things that were important to the lodge experience I offer, it felt like it belonged the minute I unpacked it and incorporated it into my lodge.
 There have been so many expressions of appreciation since it arrived; a true heirloom piece."

 New Design Ideas, New Possibilities for Decorative Tables

 If you’re looking around to come up with decor for coffee table ideas, consider commissioning a decorative table as a way to incorporate artwork into your remodeling or construction projects by weaving art into an existing furniture budget.

 This way, instead of coming up with coffee table centerpiece ideas, you can make the table itself be the focal point and centerpiece.

 I have many design ideas that are perfect for decorative tabletops.
 And along with a selection of lumber, I have more of those forked cherry boards to incorporate into table ideas if a cherry coffee table would fit your interior design.